hchiam/learning-rubyOnRails/README.md

-# rubyOnRailsSandbox

-My Ruby on Rails sandbox.
+# Learning Ruby on Rails

 Also holds folder for testing Ruby itself.